IBM/i-oic-better-together-data-ai-healthcare/README.md

 4.**main.py** This is intended to run your crew locally, Replace with inputs you want to test with.

 ## Predictive Model
-The Prediction model document provided has Watsonx machine learning model was used with kaggle dataset for classifying CKD or Non CKD.
+The Predictive model document provided has Watsonx machine learning model was used with kaggle dataset for classifying CKD or Non CKD.

 ![Blood Analysis Agentic Workflow]